ziadhorat/TrevorBot/README.md

 say : deletes the pre-processor line, and repeats anything after the ;say

-porn : gives pornhub recomendations (Under development)
+image : gives an image

 kick : kicks the user that is mentioned after the kick command